onlyjazz/flask-docs/docs/first_study.md

 In the Study Profile page you have a green **ACTIONS**  button with Manage users and Manage sites options.

 ##Study -> Manage Users
-In the Manage Users page you can add/remove User from this study.
+In the Manage Users page you can add/remove users from this study.

-To add a new User to the study - click [create the User](./manage_users.md#add-user) .
+To add a new user to the study - click [create the User](./manage_users.md#add-user) .

 ![Screenshot](img/study/study_manage_users.PNG)

-Type any part of the User's name in the Select Users box and click the user you want to add to the study.
+Type any part of the user's name in the Select Users box, and click the user you want to add to the study.

 ![Screenshot](img/study/study_mange_users_type.PNG)